Me and my grandfather, 1967.

 About half of the bean ground that we just harvested has heavy foxtail pressure.
 Foxtail likes wet, compacted, anaerobic soils, so we'll go over that with the chisel plow as well.

 The only work I've done on the farmhouse this year has been to switch the romex electrical wire over to metal pipe (to protect against mice/squirrel damage).
 That is almost done, I'm so close, just have to run the final 8 pairs of 12 gauge wires from the final distribution box back to the panel.
 Once done that will give me enough safe power (I've been running everything for the past year off of three 12 gauge extension cords) to use electric space heaters to warm the small part of the first floor you see that I've sectioned off.
-There is no practical way for me to finish construction enough to seal off the rest of the first floor so that I can use the wood burner this winter.
+There is no practical way for me to finish construction enough to seal off the rest of the first floor so that I can use the masonry heater (that I built) this winter.

 I haven't had time to do anything else - the farm, with it's own buildings and equipment, never mind the actual field work, has taken all my time.
 So I continue to camp out.